doan-van/S-SOM-V1/.ipynb_checkpoints/README-checkpoint.md

 # Structural Self Organizing Map Library - Tutorial

 Welcome to the **S-SOM** (Structural Self-organizing Map) library!

+**S-SOM** stands for **Structural Self-organizing Map**.
+SSOM is introduced by Doan et al. (2021) primarily to enhance the ability of SOM in weather pattern detection.

+Similar with SOM, S-SOM is a type of artificial neural network used for clustering and visualizing high-dimensional data.
+The SSOM algorithm projects input data into a limited "topology" space, typically in the form of a map-like 2-D grid, or ring-like 1-D grid, which reveals the relationships and structure of input data.
+The difference between S-SOM and "conventional" SOM is the ability of S-SOM in detect the similarity between "structured" data (i.e., data which having time or space orders) through utilizing "structural" similarity (instead of simple Euclidean distance) when search the best matching unit.

+The main class in this library is `SSOM`, which allows you to:
+- Create a new SSOM instance.
+- Train the SSOM with data.

-This guide will help you understand how to install and use the library's features effectively, including detailed examples of how to create and manipulate SSOMs using the provided class.
+This guide will help you understand how to install and use the library, including detailed examples of how to create and manipulate SSOMs.

-Please cite the paper if you are using this library.
+Please cite the below paper if you are using this library or source code provided withit it.

 ***
 Doan, Q.-V., Kusaka, H., Sato, T., and Chen, F.: S-SOM v1.0: a structural self-organizing map algorithm for weather typing, Geosci.
 Model Dev., 14, 2097–2111, https://doi.org/10.5194/gmd-14-2097-2021, 2021.